Discounts and Help with Fees

 Please note, you can only claim one discount at a time, and COL cannot apply discounts to your enrolment retrospectively.
 If you are eligible for a discount, please make sure you apply it during the enrolment process to avoid disappointment.

 COL may ask you to provide proof of your discount eligibility, and we reserve the right to request this at any time.

 The Martha Hamilton Trust

-The Part-time Fee Grant could give you a grant towards your course tuition fees.
+The Part-Time Fee Grant is only available for students on the Certificate of Higher Education Programme, and could give you a grant towards your course tuition fees.
 The level of grant available is linked to the number of credits you study, so you need to choose all your courses for the full academic year in advance.

-- You must be studying for the 120-credit Certificate of Higher Education or be registered on the Credit for Entry programme.
+- You must be studying for the 120-credit Certificate of Higher Education.

 - You must be doing between 30 and 119 credits in each year of your course.

 - You must have an individual income of £25,000 a year or less.

 - SAAS cannot give you any part-time fee grant funding if you are already receiving support from another government training scheme.
 This includes the Individual Learning Account, the Employability Fund and the Modern Apprenticeship Scheme.

 - If you are already getting full-time support from SAAS, then you will not be eligible to apply for the Part-time Fee Grant.